ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingviewingclusters.md

 Review the following information and specify the licensing setting for the VMware vSphere component in the cluster:
 * For Business Partner users, the vSphere license (Enterprise Plus edition) is included and purchased on your behalf.
-* For non-Business Partner users, you can use the IBM-provided VMware licenses for this component by selecting **Include with purchase**, or you can Bring Your Own License (BYOL) by selecting **I will provide** and entering your own license key.
+* For users who are not Business Partners, you can use the IBM-provided VMware licenses for this component by selecting **Include with purchase**.
+Or you can Bring Your Own License (BYOL) by selecting **I will provide** and entering your own license key.

+### VMware Subscription Purchasing Program (SPP)
+{: #vc_addingviewingclusters-lic-spp}

+The **Use VMware Subscription Purchasing Program** option is available only to users who are billed in the US.
+{:note}

+If you select the **Use VMware Subscription Purchasing Program** option when you order your cluster, the option **Include with purchase** for all licenses will be set automatically and the **I will provide** (BYOL) option is not available.

-## Bare Metal Server settings
+## Bare metal server settings
 {: #vc_addingviewingclusters-bare-metal-settings}

 Options might differ depending on the version that your instance was initially deployed in.
 You can choose between the following server types: **Skylake**, **Cascade Lake**, **SAP-certified**, or **Broadwell** (NSX-V only).